On the Fourier Mean Bodies of a Convex Body: The Geometry of the Fourier Mean Bodies

 is the radial function of an origin-symmetric convex body.
 In this spirit, consider the quantity: for $p\in (0,1)$, a convex body $D\subset \R^n$ and $\xi \in\s^{n-1}$,

 where the equality is integration by parts.
 We remark that the criterion $p\in (0,1)$ is used critically to ensure the boundary term at $r=0$ vanishes.
 Letting $t=1/r$, we then obtain

 Comparing \eqref{eq:ball_ball} and \eqref{eq:ABP}, it is natural to ask the following: Let $\varphi:\R^n\to\R$ be a log-concave function.
 Then, is also a log-concave function?
 In light of Theorem~\ref{t:radial_ball}, such a result would yield that the function from \eqref{eq:false_radial} is the radial function of a convex body.
+Unfortunately, this is not true, even when $n=1$.